ImmortalDemonGod/Holistic-Performance-Enhancement/cultivation/docs/5_domain_knowledge_and_curricula/running_methodology/references/pace_and_hr_zones.md

 ## 2 · Choosing the Right Model

+### Rationale for v2.0 Zone Recalibration (Post-Week 23 Analysis)

+The comprehensive historical analysis of Weeks 17-23 revealed a fundamental phase shift in fitness, rendering the original pace zones obsolete.
+Key performances necessitated this update:
+*   **New Threshold Pace:** The Long Threshold run on `2025-05-31` demonstrated the ability to hold a **~5:08/km** pace at a Z4 heart rate for 84 minutes with minimal decoupling.
+*   **New Z2 Pace:** The autoregulated Z2 run on `2025-06-04` showed a pace of **~5:53/km** at the top of Z2 *in 32°C heat*, indicating a much faster cool-weather Z2 capability.
+*   **New VO2max Pace:** The interval session on `2025-06-05` included a **~4:19/km (6:57) mile**, confirming top-end speed is well below the old 4:48/km floor for Zone 5.

+The AeT-anchored HR model remains in use, but the associated pace bands have been updated to reflect this new, higher level of performance.

 | Question | AeT-anchored (Base-Ox) | Threshold-anchored (later) |
 |----------|-----------------------|----------------------------|
 | Main energy system trained | Oxidative, fat-max | Lactate clearance & buffering |